Audias-UAM/audias-dcase-task4/README.md

 ---

-This repository is the AUDIAS-UAM fork of the DCASE Challenge Task 4 Baseline system.
+This repository is the [**AUDIAS-UAM**](https://github.com/Audias-UAM) fork of the [DCASE Challenge Task 4 repo](https://github.com/DCASE-REPO/DESED_task).
 The code developed for our participations in the challenge and related publications will be published here (work in progress).
 Additionally, a list of our publications and results in the challenge is provided.

 ## Publications